vbabashov/house-prices/README.md

 # house-prices
 House Prices (Python) - work in progress

 In this project, I'll develop prediction models using the house prices dataset from Kaggle.
 The goal is to demonstrate the 4 steps of the Data Science project lifecycle: Define, Discover, Develop and Deploy.
-I will build several supervised machine learning models and evaulate the performance.
+I will build several supervised machine learning models and evaluate the performance.

 ### 1. Define: